-In compliance with Rule 1207(19) of the Listing Manual issued by SGX-ST, the Company has adopted SGX-ST's Best Practices Guide and has in place a policy of prohibition in relation to dealings in the Company's securities by its officers.
-The Company has informed its Directors, officers and employees not to deal in the Company's shares during the period commencing two (2) weeks before the announcement of the Company's financial results for each of the first three (3) quarters of its financial year, or one (1) month before announcement of the Company's full year results, and ending on the date of announcement of the relevant results.
-Directors, officers, and employees are also reminded not to trade in listed securities of the Group at any time while in possession of unpublished price sensitive information and to refrain from dealing in the Group's securities on short-term considerations.
+In compliance with Rule 1207(19) of the Listing Manual of SGX-ST, the company has adopted SGX-ST's Best Practices Guide and has in place a policy of prohibition in relation to dealings in the company's securities by its officers.
+The company has informed its directors, officers and employees not to deal in the company's shares during the period commencing two (2) weeks before the announcement of the company's financial results for each of the first three (3) quarters of its financial year, or one (1) month before announcement of the company's full year results, and ending on the date of announcement of the relevant results.
+Directors, officers, and employees are also reminded not to trade in listed securities of the group at any time while in possession of unpublished price sensitive information and to refrain from dealing in the group's securities on short-term considerations.